-A progression from the study of the harmonic and contrapuntal aspects of four-part harmonization using Bach chorales as models to exercises including simple two, three, and four-part harmonic counterpoint, part writing for voices and strings, and piano pieces in binary and ternary forms using late eighteenth an nineteenth century models.
+104M.
+Harmony, Sight Singing, Harmonic Dictation, and Keyboard Harmony.
+A progression from the study of the harmonic and contrapuntal aspects of four-part harmonization using Bach chorales as models to exercises including simple two, three, and four-part harmonic counterpoint, part writing for voices and strings, and piano pieces in binary and ternary forms using late eighteenth and nineteenth century models.
 Continued expansion of harmonic vocabulary.
 Keyboard exercises including more difficult harmonization, modulation, improvisation on a given motif, and transposition.
+A Year Course.